SIMAABAMIR/yfinance/README.md

 # yfinance
-Python program to get last close price of a ticker from yahoo finance
+Python program to get last close price of a ticker from yahoo finance.

 Installation
 ------------